cghoffmann/mjoindices/README.md

 Citation
 --------
-If you use mjoindices in published research, please cite the correspondig paper: Hoffmann, C.G., Kiladis, G.N., Gehne, M. and von Savigny, C., 2021.
+If you use mjoindices in published research, please cite the corresponding paper: Hoffmann, C.G., Kiladis, G.N., Gehne, M. and von Savigny, C., 2021.
 A Python Package to Calculate the OLR-Based Index of the Madden- Julian-Oscillation (OMI) in Climate Science and Weather Forecasting.
 Journal of Open Research Software, 9(1), p.9.
 DOI: http://doi.org/10.5334/jors.331